Michigan Social Security Disability Benefits Lawyers

 Securing your disability benefits

 It is a common misconception that disability benefits are immediately available to you the moment after you become disabled.
 This is simply not true.
-An attorney at Kaplovitz and Associates stands ready to explain the Social Security disability process to you.
+An attorney at Kaplovitz and Associates, PC stands ready to explain the Social Security disability process to you.

 As a preliminary matter, you must demonstrate the following to be eligible for Social Security Disability Insurance (SSDI) benefits: